The guide you need to get stronger, be faster, and improve your Rugby game.

 Not logging your sessions is where most rugby players tend to go wrong.

 Without logging your progress, you are leaving your results to chance.
-It is key that rugby players write down the reps and weight they used for each set of each exercise.
+It is key that rugby players write down the reps and weights they used for each set of each exercise.
 An example workout log including session notes is shown in the Red boxes below:

 Tracking Your Progress